UweR70/Hamiltonian-Cylce-Snake/README.md

 # Deep thoughts
 Just to give you an impression how deep my thoughts were.<br/>
-Please notice that the following example represents a case 1 playfield where x and y are even; which also handles case 3, see above.<br/>
+Please notice that the following examples are representing a case 1 playfield where x and y are even; which also handles case 3, see above.<br/>
 <br/>
-The following image is just one example to give you the idea.<br/>
+The following image is just one example to give you the basic idea.<br/>
 <br/>
-Yes, at the first glance it is a little bit confusing.<br/>
-Take your time and you will see ...<br/>
+Yes, at the first glance it is a little bit confusing but stick with me take your time and you will see ...<br/>
 <ul>
   <li>
     ... the snakehead (blue), snakebody (green) and snaketail (yellow).